 I wrote about this a while ago, and think it is quite an interesting and well-designed concept.

-The MTT-154 is an electric all-terrain tracked ‘tug unit’ that can be used singly or connected together, and operated as a ride-on or via remote controls, used to push, pull or carry loads and trailers.
+The MTT-154 is an electric all-terrain tracked ‘tug unit’ that can be used singly or connected, and operated as a ride-on or via remote controls, used to push, pull or carry loads and trailers.

 One of the more interesting aspects of the design is the ability to connect multiple units together for a greater payload.
 They can be connected inline (like a snake), side by side, or in a quad configuration.

-The side-by-side configuration can also have a load bed platform between them, not unlike the Milrem Themis.
+The side-by-side configuration can also have a load bed platform between them, similar to the Milrem Themis.
 The difference between this and the Milrem unit is that the centre is not fixed, so can be added after digging.

 At 23″ wide and 88″ long, two could be carried side by side on a double CDS skid board, and because they are so low, at 25″ high, they could easily be stacked, like the two-wheel tractor A400M configuration, but much more versatile and with extreme mobility.